-Moreover, although profits from coin sales are typically retained by the Mint, the Treasury Secretary had the authority under 31 U.S.C. § 5136 to direct the Mint to 'sweep' its surplus profits into the Treasury General Account at any time, where they are recorded as miscellaneous receipts.
-Thus, according to Mucha, § 5112(k) allowed the Treasury Secretary to circumvent the debt ceiling crisis entirely by simply directing the U.S. Mint to a) mint a high-denomination proof platinum coin and ship the coin to the Federal Reserve, who would deposit the
+Although profits from coin sales are typically retained by the Mint, the Treasury Secretary has the authority under 31 U.S.C. § 5136 to direct the Mint to "sweep" its surplus profits into the Treasury General Account at any time, where they are recorded as miscellaneous receipts.178 Thus, according to Mucha, the Treasury Secretary could avoid a debt ceiling crisis simply directing the U.S. Mint to (a) mint a high-denomination proof platinum coin and ship it to the Federal Reserve, who would deposit the coin and credit the Mint's reserve account;179 and then (b) sweeping the Mint's profits into the Treasury General Account, where they would then become available for use by the Treasury.
+180